-A survey, conducted by Empathy Research on behalf of WEEE Ireland shows that 12.5% of people in Ireland continue to dispose of small electrical items in household bins.
+A survey, conducted by Empathy Research on behalf of WEEE Ireland shows that 12.5% of people in Ireland continue to dispose of small electrical items ( Household e-waste ) in Domestic bins.

 18-24 year olds are at the top of the league with 25% of them ignoring the environmental and public health risks posed by the improper disposal of e-Waste

-The 35–44 year olds are not much better with 20% of them throwing common household electrical items such as smart watches, earbuds and blue tooth speakers in general waste bins.
+The 35–44 year olds are not much better with 20% of them throwing common household e-waste such as smart watches, earbuds and blue tooth speakers in general waste bins.

 Laptops, mobile phones, gaming devices, power tools and the current scourge of e-cigarettes are also being mixed in with other waste, eliminating the possibility of re-use and making recycling effectively impossible.